uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 ### Annotating Parameters

 We can annotate functions in TypeScript by annotating their parameters.
-Consider a function `greet` that takes a parameter `name` of type `string` and simply logs a greeting to the console.
+Consider a function `greet` that takes a parameter `name` of type `string` and simply outputs a greeting to the console.
 Here is how we would annotate the function:

 ```ts